Akhil-dev9985/Simple-Caluclator/README.md

 - **CSS**: Adds styling, ensuring a clean and responsive design.
 - **JavaScript**: Implements the calculator's functionality and handles user input/output.

+- ## 🎉 Live Demo

+Check out the live version of the app [here](https://akhilssimplecaluclator.netlify.app/)

 ## 🔧 Installation

 To get started with this project locally: